simpledataflow/SimpleDataflow-NotHotDog-App-Android/README.md

 ### Text tutorial: https://simpledataflow.com/dataflow-tutorial-build-not-hotdog-android-app-from-silicon-valley-tv-series-with-machine-learning/

 In the tutorial, you will create the application mentioned in the TV series “Silicon Valley”.
-This application allows you to take a picture of your food and see whether it is a hotdog or not.
+This application allows you to see whether a meal is a hotdog or not.

 ![Alt Text](readmeRes/nothotdog.gif)